barryclark/jekyll-now/_posts/Spring_MVC.md

 4. REST vs SOAP are not really comparable.
 REST is an architectural style.
 SOAP is a message exchange format.

-5.The differences among making HTTP requests:
+5. The differences among making HTTP requests:

 	* REST is built over simple HTTP protocol.
 SOAP services are more complex to implement and more complex to consume.
 	* REST has better performance and scalability.
 REST reads can be cached, SOAP based reads cannot be cached.